bzEq/toolkit/README.md

 # toolkit
-Some useful scripts to assist my development.
+Some useful tools to assist my development.